For more information on how to apply to BFA Computer Art and to see our admissions timeline and requirements, please visit our Admissions page.

 Visual Effects and Motion Grpahics I & II (with The Foundry's Nuke)

 History of Film I & II

 History of Animation I & II

 By your third year with us you begin to understand the subtleties of your discipline and to learn the specialized techniques and professional practices in use today.
 From this moment you will take more and more responsibility for your education.
 We will give you the tools and insights, but you are expected to gain work experience through internships, part-time employment and participation in department projects or lab assistantships.
 This is also the time to take full advantage of the diverse electives we offer, as you consider what specialty skills you would like to hone.
-All Juniors and Seniors are required to take a studio elective, either from our department or another department at SVA.
+All Juniors are required to take a 3-credit studio elective not offered by the Computer Art department.